shxntanu/vision-demo/README.md

 ## Running the iOS App

-This project includes a polished sample iOS app that you can build yourself.
+This project includes a sample iOS app that you can build yourself.

 ### Prerequisites